jorendorff/gc-in-50-lines/README.md

 Right.
 That&rsquo;s all!
-If you think about this from a performance perspective, it&rsquo;s one read from memory, because you&rsquo;re reading a global varaible, and two writes.
+If you think about this from a performance perspective, it&rsquo;s one read from memory, because you&rsquo;re reading a global variable, and two writes.
 Reading from local variables and arguments is essentially free.